-- 5. As set out in the Commission's communication on infrastructure priorities, major efforts are needed to modernise and expand Europe's energy infrastructure and to interconnect markets across borders.
-This is crucial to ensure that solidarity between Member States will become operational, that alternative supply/transit routes and sources of energy will materialise and that renewables will develop and compete with traditional sources.
-The Commission intends to propose an initiative to streamline and improve authorisation procedures, while respecting national competences and procedures, for the building of new infrastructure.
-The various initiatives undertaken by Member States to integrate markets and networks at a regional level as well as those outlined in the Commission communication contribute to the objective and deserve support.
-No EU member State should remain an energy island after 2015 or see its energy security jeopardized by lack of the appropriate connections. - 6.
-The bulk of the important financing costs for infrastructure investments will have to be delivered by the market, with costs recovered through tariffs.
-Particular attention should be given to the setting of tariffs at levels consistent with financing needs and to the appropriate cost allocation for cross-border investments.
+- 6. The bulk of the important financing costs for infrastructure investments will have to be delivered by the market, with costs recovered through tariffs.
+It is vital to promote a regulatory framework attractive to investment.
+Particular attention should be given to the setting of tariffs at levels consistent with financing needs and to the appropriate cost allocation for cross-border investments, whilst preserving competitiveness and taking account of the impact on consumers.
 However, some projects that would be justified from a security of supply/solidarity perspective, but are unable to attract enough market-based finance, will require some limited public finance to leverage private funding.
 Such projects should be selected on the basis of clear and transparent criteria.
-The Commission is invited to submit by June 2011 to the Council figures on the investments likely to be needed and suggestions on how to respond to financing requirements.
+The Commission is invited to report by June 2011 to the Council on figures on the investments likely to be needed, on suggestions on how to respond to financing requirements and on how to address possible obstacles to infrastructure investment. - 7.
+In order to further enhance its security of supply, Europe's potential for sustainable extraction and use of conventional and unconventional (shale gas and oil shale) fossil fuel resources should be assessed.